MIXED NEWCOMBE BALL

 Juniors will play 3 games (or max.
 40 minutes) following the senior games.

-Proposed venue for finals will be at Mortdale PS.
-Final decision will be made closer to date.
+I. Venue for finals will be determined closer to date.